Donna Noble: Casting

 As indicated by David Tennant in his series two video diary (included in the DVD box set), the casting of Catherine Tate was kept secret; her scene in "Doomsday" was filmed with minimal crew.
 His series three video diary mentions that this instance was one of the few occasions where the element of surprise was successfully maintained without it being revealed in advance by the media.
 Tate became the first guest star to be named in the show's opening credits, which has since become common practice in the show's specials.
-Her character was considered by the production team to have companion status long before the announcement of the character's return.
+The production team considered her character to have companion status long before the announcement of the character's return.